NikkathZabeen/Spotify-clone/README.md

 ## Overview
 This is a frontend-only clone of Spotify, built using HTML and CSS.
 The project replicates the UI design of Spotify, including the layout, styling, and responsive design aspects.

+## Project Link
+You can view the live project by clicking the following link: [Spotify Clone](https://spotify-clone-3-zwe0.onrender.com)

 ## Features
 - **Homepage UI**: A visually appealing homepage inspired by Spotify.
 - **Navigation Bar**: Includes a sidebar and a top navigation menu.